fremtind/f1-doesnt-matter/slides.md

 ---

 **Customer surveys** are an important tool to improve processes in most product companies.
-At Fremtind, customers have the opportunity to give us written feedbacks at different steps of their journey: as they **use** our systems to purchase new insurances, **update/upgrade/review** their coverage, and, perhaps most interestingly for our business, **after a claim has been approved or rejected** (some 50K a year.)
+At Fremtind, customers have the opportunity to give us written feedbacks at different steps of their journey: as they **purchase** new insurances, **update/upgrade/review** their coverage, and, perhaps most interestingly for our business, **after a claim has been approved or rejected** (some 50K a year.)

 ![bg left](figures/pitchfork.png)